 Unfortunately, there can be some geographical limitations to an arbitration proceeding.
 Some contracts will dictate where an arbitration is to take place.
 You may have to travel to another city or state.
 This will add to the time commitment and costs involved with arbitrating a matter.
 Before entering arbitration, be sure to know where it is likely to take place.

 Related to the location aspect of the proceeding is the cost.
 As discussed above, arbitration is usually more cost-efficient than a full court case.
 Yet, sometimes the costs of arbitration can add up.
 Whether it becomes a big expense down the road depends on how the proceeding is set up.
 For example, a non-binding arbitration may give one of the parties the chance to reopen the case at a later date.
 This could mean you might have to foot the bill yet another time.

 Although the legal system intends arbitration to be fair, it isn't always the case.
 Some people would rather resolve a situation before it even gets to arbitration.
 Thus, it can seem unfair to have to participate in arbitration.
 Furthermore, arbitration hearings take place without a jury.
 This means that one person, the arbitrator, will handle the decision making process.
 This can seem unfair to many people.
 If you want to have a case heard before a jury of your peers, you will need to litigate it in court.

 There are many upsides and downsides to arbitration proceedings.
 Aside from the considerations above, there can be a number of other factors that come into play.
 Be sure to discuss your case with an experienced attorney before it's too late.

-For help with mediation or arbitration in Utah, contact TR Spencer and Associates.
+For help with mediation or arbitration in Utah, contact T.R.
+Spencer Law Office.